-Video is on the rise—and for good reason.
+Video is on the rise — and for good reason.
 83% of marketers believe that video is becoming increasingly important to capture attention across marketing channels and 57% say improving their video strategy and engagement are primary tactics for growth in audience and brand equity.
 Marketers report that video generates greater ROI on social media, and consumer sentiment toward video is stronger than ever.
 Video offers a not-to-be-missed opportunity for brands to invest in deeper storytelling and product education, to develop an impactful multichannel marketing strategy.

 Often considered trendsetters in the marketing world, leaders in the beauty industry are incorporating video into their visual strategies to stand out amongst the noise in the crowded beauty space.
 Today’s consumers want to build real relationships with the brands they invest in.
 Video offers the opportunity for marketers in the beauty space to differentiate from competitors and deliver meaningful messaging to consumers.

-Instagram predicts that 75% of all of the data we consume will be in motion this year.
+Instagram predicts that 75% of all of the data we consume will be visual in 2023. in motion this year.
 Many brands have experimented with video content as they’ve built out their Instagram strategy.
 Whether you paid a pretty penny for a real deal video shoot or took the risk of producing video in-house with limited resources, many marketers in the beauty space struggle to find a happy medium between keeping their budget in check and producing new and innovative video content to keep up with demand.

 The term “lo-fi video” is frequently referenced in the visual marketing sphere, but is rarely properly differentiated from hi-fi video.
 Lo-fi video in this case refers to content that is captured on a phone.
 It’s lower quality, often behind the scenes or on-the-go, and requires minimal production.
 Meanwhile, hi-fi video is the high quality, professional-feeling video content that usually has an entire production crew behind it.
 This style of video is more often used for campaign videos that will be leveraged across marketing channels, or for new product launches.